datasektionen/bawang-content/sektionen/organisation/body_en.md

 A club is an organisational entity created for a specific purpose.
 One of our clubs monitors our study environment, another takes care of the chapter hall, another arranges parties and so forth.
 Every club has a chairman that is elected at the SM.
 How to become member of a club varies from club to club.
 Some clubs have a limit to how many members they bring in and some have interviews.
 If you want to know more about a certain club, you are welcome to contact the club's chairman!
 You can find each club's chairman's contact information under the respective club's tab in [clubs](/namnder?lang=en).

-If you want to create your own club by sending a motion to the board of directors.
+If you want to create your own club you do this by sending a motion to the Chapter Board.
 At the next Chapter Meeting, all members vote on whether or not your proposal should pass.
-You should make a budget, a description of your activities, and possibly formulate changes in our by-laws/rules.
+You should make a budget, a description of your activities, and possibly formulate changes in our by-laws/rules to define the club.

 It's also possible to make a project in the chapter.
 A project is similar to a temporary club, it is created the same way, with a motion.